 I typically opt to use panko breadcrumbs in recipes calling for breadcrumbs.
 I find they offer a lighter, crispier texture than regular breadcrumbs.

-Preheat the oven to 350 degrees and place a cast iron skillet inside while heating.
-Use meat tenderizer to beat the chicken breasts until ¼ inch thin.
+- Preheat oven to 350°F and place a cast iron skillet inside while heating.
+Place chicken breast between two pieces of plastic wrap.
+Use a meat mallet or rolling pin to pound the chicken breasts until ¼ inch thin.
 They should be thin enough to easily wrap up, but not so thin they fall apart.

-Add 2 slices of cheese on top f the prosciutto:
+- Layer 2 slices of prosciutto on each breast.
+Add 2 slices of cheese on top of the prosciutto.

-Then mix the salt, pepper and flour in one bowl, eggs in another, and panko bread crumbs in the third bowl.
+- Then mix the salt and pepper and flour in one shallow bowl, eggs in another, and panko bread crumbs in the third bowl.

-Remove the heated cast iron skillet from the pan and place 1 tbsp. of butter or bacon grease in the skillet.
+- Remove the heated cast iron skillet from the pan and place 1 tablespoon of butter or bacon grease in the skillet.
 Add the chicken and brown on all sides - about 1-2 minutes per side.

-Once browned, place in the oven and bake for 30 minutes, or until juices of the chicken run clear.
-Remove from oven and drizzle with the Dijon mustard cream sauce (see below).
+- Once browned, place in the oven and cook chicken for 30 minutes, or until the juices run clear.
+Remove from oven and spoon sauce over chicken (sauce below).

 Broil the chicken for a couple minutes to brown if necessary.
 I like to broil it to add an extra level of crispness on the outside.
 Just be careful not to let it burn!